Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 I discovered that when you place anchor text links “above-the-fold,” it can increase conversion rates.

 The anchor text linking strategy is mostly used when you’re looking to rank for a particular keyword.
-You can use your target keyword as anchor text, but to be on the safe side and avoid penalties, mix it up with generic keywords.
+You can use your target keyword as anchor text, but to be on the safe side and avoid penalties with the search algorithm, mix it up with generic keywords.

 Image links: You can also use images to build links when you write posts or guest posts.
 Here’s how you do that in WordPress.
 When you are ready to add an image to a post, type the keyword that you would like to use as your anchor text in the “Alt Text” box.
 Images are indexed by Google and that means you will get a link back to your site.

-Editorial links: If you follow this SEO guide, you should be able to create useful and sharable content that will naturally result in valuable inbound links.
+Editorial links: If you follow this SEO guide, you should be able to create useful and sharable content through social media that will naturally result in valuable inbound links.
 A good example is the post on 200 ranking factors that Brian Dean wrote.
 It’s been cited multiple times.

-For Google, what other people say about you is much more important and relevant than what you say yourself.
+For Google, what other people say about you is much more important and relevant than what you say yourself to improve Google rankings.

-Over the years, I have created thousands of rich, data-driven and useful blog posts.
+Over the years, I have created thousands of rich, data-driven and useful blog page content.
 If you search for anything related to content marketing, Quick Sprout pops up, which means that I get a lot of editorial links.